-- Use advanced settings for learning/strangers: Enable if you want to modify the advanced learning setting below. - Max Yaw: Indicates minimum required yaw value to attempt registering somebody into the Person Directory.
+- Use advanced settings for learning/strangers: Enable if you want to modify the advanced learning settings below. - Max Yaw: Indicates minimum required yaw value to attempt registering somebody into the Person Directory.
 Yaw measures how much a face is turned to the left or right; a value of 0 indicates that the face is looking straight ahead. - Max Pitch: Indicates minimum required pitch value to attempt registering somebody into the Person Directory.
 Pitch measures how much a face is tilted up or down; a value of 0 indicates that the face is looking straight ahead and isn't tilted at all. - Max Roll: Indicates minimum required roll value to attempt registering somebody into the Person Directory.
-Roll measures how much a face is tilted to one side or the other; (i.e. the person's ear is moved closer to their shoulder) a value of 0 indicates that the face isn't tilted to either side. - Minimum required face sharpness quality - For recognition: Indicates minimum required face sharpness quality to attempt recognition. - For merging: Indicates minimum required face sharpness quality to attempt recognition. - For learning/strangers: Indicates minimum required face sharpness quality to store as a reference for a new identity. - Minimum required face contrast quality - Contrast quality defines the difference between the color of a subject's face and the background. - For recognition: This setting indicates the minimum amount of contrast quality (lower or higher contrast) for SAFR to attempt a recognition. - For merging: Defines the minimum required face contrast quality to attempt merging a captured face with its existing references in the SAFR system. - For learning/strangers: Indicates the minimum required face contrast quality to store as a reference for a new identity. - Maximum allowed occlusion - For learning/strangers: Indicates the maximum occlusion value allowed for a face to be registered to the Person Directory.
-When this setting is set to 1, no occlusion filtering is applied, and the default configuration is ignored. - Learn occluded faces: Select to have the system learn occluded faces.
-The check box is cleared by default. - Clipping tolerances - Clipping occurs when a face is only partially captured by a camera. - For recognition: This value defines the maximum amount of clipping tolerance (as a percentage of width or height) to attempt recognition.
+Roll measures how much a face is tilted to one side or the other; (i.e. the person's ear is moved closer to their shoulder) a value of 0 indicates that the face isn't tilted to either side.

+• Minimum required face sharpness quality

+- For recognition: Indicates minimum required face sharpness quality to attempt recognition. - For merging: Indicates minimum required face sharpness quality to attempt recognition. - For learning/strangers: Indicates minimum required face sharpness quality to store as a reference for a new identity.

+• Minimum required face contrast quality

+Contrast quality defines the difference between the color of a subject's face and the background.

+- For recognition: This setting indicates the minimum amount of contrast quality (lower or higher contrast) for SAFR to attempt a recognition. - For merging: Defines the minimum required face contrast quality to attempt merging a captured face with its existing references in the SAFR system. - For learning/strangers: Indicates the minimum required face contrast quality to store as a reference for a new identity.

+• Clipping tolerances

+Clipping occurs when a face is only partially captured by a camera.

+- For recognition: This value defines the maximum amount of clipping tolerance (as a percentage of width or height) to attempt recognition.
 Faces not fully in the field of view are not recognized unless within this clipping tolerance threshold. - For learning/strangers: Indicates maximum allowed face clipping tolerance (as percent of width or percent height) to store as a reference for a new identity. - Identity recognition threshold: Determines the strictness of the face recognition when declaring identity matches between a face and stored identity image.
-You can independently set the Identity Recognition Thresholds for the following: - Camera: Sets the threshold for images. (e.g. photos) - Video: Sets the threshold for video feeds and saved videos. - Similar: Sets the threshold for Similar comparisons when running Similar video processing mode. - Masked face threshold offset: Sets the threshold when detecting masks. - Proximity threshold allowance: A boost value that is added to the Identity Recognition Threshold.

-For detailed information about Identity Recognition Threshold and Proximity Threshold Allowance, see Identity Recognition Thresholds.

-• Maximum recognizers per feed: Windows only.
+You can independently set the Identity Recognition Thresholds for the following: - Camera: Sets the threshold for images. (e.g. photos) - Video: Sets the threshold for video feeds and saved videos. - Similar: Sets the threshold for Similar comparisons when running Similar video processing mode. - Masked face threshold offset: Sets the threshold when detecting masks. - Proximity threshold allowance: A boost value that is added to the Identity Recognition Threshold. - For detailed information about Identity Recognition Threshold and Proximity Threshold Allowance, see Identity Recognition Thresholds. - Maximum recognizers per feed: Windows only.
 Specifies the maximum number of recognizers that can run concurrently on the same feed.

-63.4 Detect
+35.4 Detect Settings